What is Disregarded Income Non-Resident?

 Long-term Financial Planning

-A personal tax accountant does more than annual tax compliance; they assist with long-term financial planning, helping clients structure their finances in a way that minimizes tax liabilities over time.
+A personal tax accountant does more than annual tax compliance; they assist with long-term financial planning, helping clients structure their finances in a way that minimises tax liabilities over time.
 This could involve strategic advice on the timing of withdrawals from pensions or investments and decisions related to buying or selling UK property.

 Streamlining Tax Processes